joshnguyen99/joshnguyen99.github.io/_posts/2022-12-7-backprop.md

 ## Conclusion

 We have learned how backpropagation works in a feed-forward neural network.
 Here are some things you can try on your own:
-- Add more layers to the network
+- Add more layers to the network.
 - Try more activation functions, e.g., ReLU, leaky ReLU, GeLU, etc.
 - Add bias to each Linear layer and find the gradient with respect to the bias.

+The example we just went through is very simple.
+You may have seen other, more complicated, architectures in which the computation graph is not sequential.
+An example is ResNet with skip connections.
+The chain rule still applies, but backpropagation requires you to perform a topological sorting of the nodes in this graph, and traverse backwards.
+In fact, in our example, going back from output to input is basically this traversal, as our network is sequential.

 Finally, you can download a Jupyter notebook version of this post [here](/files/backprop_tutorial.ipynb).